Do I need to contact AFPD to schedule a compliance inspection?

 Do I need to submit plans to be reviewed?

-Reference the appropriate Contractors Guide for a list of plans that need to be reviewed.
+Reference the Building Construction Guide for a list of plans that need to be reviewed.
 If any modification is being made to the building or fire & life safety system, plans are required to be submitted for review and permitting prior to the commencement of work.

 Can I start work without a permit?